Have you seen this missing dog?

-ST PAUL, Minn. — Skye the American Bulldog was stolen in a car on Friday night and Saint Paul police are asking the public for their help in finding her.
+ST PAUL, Minn. — Sky the American Bulldog was stolen in a car on Friday night and Saint Paul Police are asking the public for their help to find her.

 Police said the license plate of the stolen car was EJP-985.